xidstar/kong-assignment/README.md

     npm run build

 ### Unit Testing
 Jest has been implemented as the JavaScript Testing Framework.
-Test files can be found under the 'test' folder.
+Test files can be found under the 'src/test' folder.

 Running tests can be done as follows: